pspete/IdentityCommand/README.md

 # IdentityCommand

-IdentityCommand [Work in Progress] is a PowerShell module that enables you to send and receive data from the API for the CyberArk Identity platform.
+IdentityCommand [Work in Progress] is a PowerShell module that enables you to send data to and receive data from the API for the CyberArk Identity platform.

 This module provides a set of easy-to-use commands that allow you to interact with a CyberArk Identity tenant from within the PowerShell environment.